min2ha/ukwa-site/content/target/49057/index.en.md

   "start_date": "2017-02-04T09:00:00Z"
 }

-# Society of Our Lady of Penrhys, The

 The Society of Our Lady of Penrhys was established to encourage pilgrimage to the shrine at Penrhys, Rhondda.